mobify/branching-strategy/README.md

 **Written in stone.** Pull requests welcome!

-**The one true way to work on projects.** This document covers the 95% of cases that Mobifiers encounter in their day to day.
+**A guide to every git edgecase ever.** It covers 95% of the day to day.
 The other 5% is up to you!

-**A complete guide to deployment or workflow strategies.** Build these on top of this model in a way that best fits your team.
+**A guide to deployment or workflow strategies.** Build these on top of these flows in a way that best fits your team.

 ## Project Types